-To emulate other processors of 7700 Series, you need to purchase appropriate emulation pod and/or emulation processor.
+To emulate other processors by the HP 64147A 7750/51 emulator, you need to purchase appropriate emulation pod and/or emulation processor.
+Refer to the Processor Support List for HP MELPS emulators to determine if your microprocessor is supported or not.

-The HP 64146A/B #001 emulator is provided with no emulation pod.
-You need to purchase appropriate emulation pod and emulation processor listed in Table 1-1.
+The HP 64147A #001 emulator is provided with no emulation pod.
+You need to purchase appropriate emulation pod and emulation processor.